Basic Knowledge About GPON SFP Transceivers

 Figure 2: Transmission mode of conventional SFP.

 The transmission mode of GPON SFP is point to multi-point (P2MP).
-One GPON OLT SFP at the Central Office communicates with multiple GPON ONT SFPs with the help of fiber optic splitters.
+One GPON OLT SFP at the Central Office communicates with multiple GPON ONU SFPs with the help of fiber optic splitters.
 This is why we usually see a GPON infrastructure is in a tree shape or a tee shape.

 Figure 3: Transmission mode of GPON SFP.